 First roundup winners are Charles and Charles and Love Noir.
 The availability, taste, and screw top convenience of Charles and Charles makes it an easy choice, and the cute label on Love Noir makes us feel fancy.

 Don’t worry guys, we’ve taken it upon ourselves to taste test every rosé we can find, so there will be more installments to come of the 2017 Rosé Exposé.
+Check out part two here.
 What have you guys been drinking this summer?
 Any rosé recommendations?
 Let us know in the comments!